 When it comes to the watches that JeanRichard is producing, I’ve been pleasantly surprised, as I noted in my earlier review of the Terrascope (link).
 While it might be tempting to think of the lineup as boring due to the similar case designs, I think it instead speaks to a cohesive brand language.
 With the JeanRichard Aeroscope Chronograph, we’ve got some more variety injected in.

 Quick, how many watch brands are there producing products in Detroit?
 Two that I know of, actually (we wrote about the lesser-known one here).
 The most well-known one, of course, is Shinola.
 We’ve reviewed their watches before, and I continue to have a soft spot for the brand given my ties to the area.
-Today, we’ll be taking a look at a more complicated version of one of their most popular models, the Shinola Runwell Contrast Chrono.
+Today, we’ll be taking a look at a more complicated version of one of their most popular models, the Runwell.

 Steinhart is a brand that gets a lot of mention when one is looking for a value brand in Swiss watches.
 Most of their offerings are well made and attractive, and come at price points that are reachable for the average beginning collector, or someone looking to step up from a quartz watch.
 A new watch from the firm, the Marine Chronograh, fits nicely in that mold.

 I don’t currently own a chronograph, but have been temped to pick one up.
 Fjord Timepieces recently lent me one of their chronos, the Agna, so I got to spend…